simgrid/simgrid/examples/README.rst

    .. example-tab:: examples/cpp/exec-waitfor/s4u-exec-waitfor.cpp

+.. _s4u_ex_threaded:

 Multi-threaded executions
 -------------------------

 By default, executions leverage only one core of their host, even if the host is multicore.
 This can be changed by using `thread_execute` and `thread_execute_async` to specify that they can leverage more than one core of the simulated platform.
+This is not to be mixed with `parallel executions <s4u_ex_ptasks>` below, that provide a coarse model of applications leveraging several computers at once, and their interconnect.

 .. tabs::